 If you are fortunate then the entire cost of the test may be paid for by the surname project.
 Or if you are less fortunate then only part-payment.

-In order to take part in such a surname project you will need to supply at least 3 or more generations of your paternal line ancestors.
+To take part in such a surname project, you will need to supply at least 3 or more generations of your paternal line ancestors.

 Surname projects are carried out by The International Society of Genetic Genealogy, (ISOGG).
 And if you are a member then you can qualify for a free DNA test.